ROCOCO PAINTED FURNITURE

-IT is FAR from Shabby and should never be disrespected by referring to it as such.
+IT is FAR from Shabby and should never be disrespected by referring to it as such, AND PLEASE STOP PAINTING THESE WITH HOBBY GRADE PAINTS FOR THE LOVE OF GOD.
 Rococo is a style of distinct artistry.
 The Rococo style can be found in: furniture, paintings, sculptures and interior decor which was created for and is used even today for royal families and the prestigious.

 The Rococo style was a huge turning point in European Art.
 I am pretty sure that the famous artists that spent hours upon hours creating these beautiful pieces, paintings, building and sculptures are probably rolling in their graves hearing what some people are referring this style too.
 I for one feel a knot in my stomach when I hear or see this style in the hands of someone knowing nothing of the history behind it and it's value.